Battle of Manila (1574): Chase to Pangasinan

+Limahong headed to Parañaque, which he pillaged in revenge for the defeat, while Lavezaris rebuilt Manila and called in forces from Panay, Camarines, and Cebu, preparing for another attack.
+Afterward, the city was informed that Limahong's fleet had retreated northwardly.
+One of the local militiamen, Galo, was rewarded with the Spanish title of don due to his bravery and leadership.
+While Lavezaris gathered a fleet to chase Limahong, Salcedo was sent to solve the riots in Tondo and Mindoro.
+He convinced chieftain Lakandula to surrender and free the hostages, who had been tortured with fire.

 The remnants of Limahong's fleet were later discovered on an island of the Agno river in Pangasinan, where Francisco de Saavedra had traveled to warn the Ilocans against the pirate.
 Limahong had installed his settlement there, spreading propaganda about a supposed victory over the Spaniards and falsely promising a rule without tributes, hoping to cause a revolt against the Spanish.
 Saavedra was betrayed by the natives, who sold him to Limahong, but he realized in time and managed to escape and return to Manila with the news.
-Three months after, in March 1575, Lavezaris launched the anticipated expedition to punish Limahong, reuniting 60 ships crewed by 250 soldiers, 400 sailors, and 1,700 indigenous warriors, including some locals unhappy with the warlord.
+Three months later, in March 1575, Lavezaris launched the anticipated expedition to punish Limahong before he could make local alliances.
+He reunited 60 ships crewed by 250 soldiers, 400 sailors, and 1,500-1,700 indigenous warriors, including some locals unhappy with the warlord.
+Lakandula also lent his help.